Fedder type criteria for quasi-$F$-splitting I: Introduction

-\\ Let $S$ be a ring of characteristic $p>0$. \begin{itemize} \item $F \colon S \to S$ is the absolute Frobenius homomorphism.
-If the Frobenius morphism is finite, we say that $S$ is \emph{$F$-finite} \item For an $S$-module $M$, we define a new $S$-module structure on $M$ by
+{\cred Throughout the paper, we fix a prime number $p$.} Let $S$ be a ring of characteristic $p$. \begin{itemize} \item $F \colon S \to S$ is the absolute Frobenius homomorphism.
+If the Frobenius morphism is finite, then we say that $S$ is \emph{$F$-finite}. \item For an $S$-module $M$, we define another $S$-module structure on $M$ by